microsoft/P.910/hitapp_server/README.md

 in the dataset, and can be downloaded.
 You can deploy the server on a Linux Virtual Machine.

+## Configuration

+First follow the instructions in `configure/README.md` to configure the Repo.

 ## Get started

 The following steps should be performed to prepare the system locally.
 Similarly it can be deployed on a VM.